-Porcelain veneers are thin shells of dental grade ceramic that are placed on the front of the teeth.
+These are thin shells of dental-grade ceramic that are placed on the front of the teeth.
 These shells are translucent and mimic the appearance of natural enamel.
 They are stain-resistant and long-lasting, making them a great choice for someone looking to cover up minor cosmetic flaws and achieve a durable and beautiful new smile.

 If you have structural issues with your teeth, you may need dental crowns instead.
 Porcelain veneers can help with very minor structural issues, but if you have significant decay or weakened teeth, a crown will probably be better.
-Crowns replace more of the tooth, and can take more biting force than veneers can.
+Crowns replace more of the tooth and can take more biting force.

 Porcelain veneers can treat a number of cosmetic issues, including: